Photo of Steven A. Levy

 Steven A. Levy

-In 2014, Mr. Levy was named a Fellow of the Litigation Counsel of America, a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
+Steve is a Fellow of the prestigious Litigation Counsel of America, a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
 Fellows are selected based upon excellence and accomplishments in litigation, both at the trial and appellate levels, and superior ethical reputation.
 He holds the AV Preeminent® peer review rating from Martindale-Hubbell, its highest rating for ethics and legal ability, and has been individually ranked in Chambers USA for his Litigation skills.

-• Successfully defended a bank in proving that an involuntary bankruptcy case was properly commenced.
+• Successfully represented a bank at trial in proving that an involuntary bankruptcy case was properly commenced.

-• Representing financial institutions in all manner of litigation, including high profile cases in which the banks are alleged to be responsible for fraudulent schemes engaged in by their customers.
+• Representing financial institutions in all manner of litigation, including high profile cases in which the banks were alleged to be responsible for fraudulent schemes engaged in by their customers.

 • Successfully prosecuted dozens of complex commercial foreclosure actions, including foreclosures of commercial properties ranging from office buildings, condominium buildings, apartment buildings, hotels, student housing, residential developments, golf courses and other recreational properties, industrial and manufacturing facilities, cold storage facilities, shopping centers and other retail properties.
 These cases often prompt lender liability counterclaims that are defended in the course of the foreclosure.